 Making best use of space above shops and other commercial premises.

 2a.
-It is appropriate to maintain the character of the area.
+Maintain the character of the area

-2c.
-To retain or create amenity or open space that improves the overall quality of the design.

-2d.
-For SUDS or other flood prevention / attenuation measures.

 2e.
+Retain or create amenity or open space that improves the overall quality of the design.

+Provide SUDS or other flood prevention / attenuation measures.

-For solar gain.
+Provide solar gain.

 3. The context and character of the site must inform whether new buildings join, and the design of joined dwellings.
 For example, in response to composed or uniform terraces, or irregular organically developed terraces, detached or semi-detached villas or farmsteads.
 These can be divided to form smaller dwellings.